Clickport vs Cloudflare Web Analytics in 2026

 Paginated, sortable, filterable.
 Every referrer that brought a visit is reachable.

-For a small site with a handful of traffic sources, 15 rows is fine.
-For any site beyond that:
+For a small site with a handful of traffic sources, 15 rows is plenty.
+For anything bigger, the cap starts hiding the work:

-• A blog with 200 articles can see traffic to its top 15 posts.
+• A blog with 200 articles sees traffic to its top 15 posts.
 The other 185 are invisible.

-• A site running paid campaigns across 30 UTM tags can see... well, there's no UTM tracking.
-We'll come back to that.
+• A site running paid campaigns across 30 UTM tags sees... nothing, because there's no UTM tracking.
+More on that shortly.

-• A site that ranks for 500 keywords on Google has access to one row in CF Web Analytics: "Google."
+• A site that ranks for 500 keywords on Google gets one row in CF Web Analytics: "Google."

-• An e-commerce site with 50 product pages can see the top 15 sellers.
-The other 35 contribute revenue you can't attribute.
+• An e-commerce site with 50 product pages sees the top 15 sellers.
+The other 35 bring in revenue you can't attribute.

-Cloudflare may have lifted the cap and not announced it.
-The 2025-2026 changelog doesn't mention either way, and we couldn't find a 2025-or-later screenshot to confirm.
-The original community request remains open and unanswered, and every privacy-analytics competitor's vs-CF page repeats the 15-row claim, which suggests it's still current.
+Cloudflare may have lifted the cap quietly.
+The 2025-2026 changelog says nothing either way, and I couldn't find a 2025-or-later screenshot to confirm.
+The original community request is still open and unanswered, and every privacy-analytics competitor's vs-CF page still repeats the 15-row claim, which tells me it's current.

 Clickport's tables paginate.
-The Pages panel shows every page that received a visit.
-The Sources panel shows every referrer.
-You can sort, filter, search, and export the full list to CSV.
+The Pages panel lists every page that got a visit.
+The Sources panel lists every referrer.
+You can sort, filter, search, and export the whole thing to CSV.

 It's a dashboard, not a leaderboard.